Walid-Ahmed/imageclassifierSuite/README.md

 python trainClassifier_flow_from_data.py  --datasetDir Cyclone_Wildfire_Flood_Earthquake_Database --networkID Resnet50  --EPOCHS 25  --width  224 --height  224  --BS 32  --ResultsFolder  Results/r22_Cyclone_Wildfire_Flood_Earthquake_Database  --augmentationLevel 1 --opt Adam
 ```

-In case of binary classifier, the last layer will have only one neuron, otherwise  the last laye will have a number of neurons as the number of outputs, The activation  function in  last layer will be changed from Sigmoid to Softmax accordingly

 You do not have to enter your labels or to split your data into train/eval, all what you have to do is to arrange your images so that each class in a folder with its label and all theses folders within a single folder as the following, the name of this single folder is what you should pass as argument when training.
 The folder should be in folder datasetes.
  ![Sample Arrangment of dataset](https://github.com/Walid-Ahmed/imageclassifierSuite/blob/master/sampleImages/classArrang.png)